Sygil-Dev/whoosh-reloaded/docs/source/stemming.rst

 part-of-speech tagging.

-Whoosh does not include any lemmatization functions, but if you have separate lemmatizing code you could write a custom :class:`whoosh-reloaded.analysis.Filter` to integrate it into a Whoosh analyzer.
+Whoosh does not include any lemmatization functions, but if you have separate lemmatizing code you could write a custom :class:` whoosh_reloaded.analysis.Filter` to integrate it into a Whoosh analyzer.